 Lightner Museum, 75 King St., is housed in the former Alcazar Hotel, built by Henry Flagler in 1888.
-In 1948 Otto C. Lightner, the Chicago publisher and editor of Hobbies magazine, converted the empty hotel into a museum to contain his vast collection of art, antiques and other items.
+In 1948 Otto C. Lightner, the Chicago publisher and editor of Hobbies magazine, converted the empty hotel into a museum to contain his vast collection of decorative and fine arts, artifacts and other antiques.

 Note: Portions of the museum are under construction; phone ahead.

 Food is available.
 Time: Allow 2 hours minimum.